pexip/os-bind9/doc/arm/reference.rst

     rollover timing calculations, to give some extra time to cover unforeseen events.
 This increases the time a key remains published after it is no longer active.
 The default is ``PT1H`` (1 hour).

+.. namedconf:statement:: signatures-jitter
+   :tags: dnssec
+   :short: Specifies a range for signature expirations.

+    To prevent all signatures from expiring at the same moment, BIND 9 may vary the validity interval of individual signatures.
+The validity of a newly generated signature is in the range between :any:`signatures-validity` (maximum) and :any:`signatures-validity`, minus :any:`signatures-jitter`
+    (minimum).
+The default jitter is 12 hours, and the configured value must be lower than both :any:`signatures-validity` and
+    :any:`signatures-validity-dnskey`.

 .. namedconf:statement:: signatures-refresh
    :tags: dnssec